monetate/koupler/README.md

 Usage
 -------
-After a successful compile, simply run:
+After a successful build, simply run the following to get usage information:
 ```bash
   $./koupler.sh
 ```

-Here is the usage information:
+You should see the following:
 ```bash
    $ ./koupler.sh
    Must specify either: udp, tcp or pipe